itinfohub/SolrCloud/README.md

 This is to document how to deploy Solr/SolrCloud on a CentOS 7 host.

-The Solr version is 8.9.0.
+The Solr version is 8.8.2, which has an corresponding docker image available at the time of the writing.

 # Preparation of the Host Machines